Cryptizism/Hypixel-Bedwars-Tourney-Bot/README.md

 - [ ] Party all particpants
 - [ ] Let the particpants request an invite if: they were not ready, didn't get an invite or any other reason
 - [ ] (Optional) Output stats of all players after game and post them in the discord
+## Usage
+#### Commands starting with "/" use the "slash command" feature.
+Example: [1](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ), [2](https://i.imgur.com/nU1htR2.png)
+Comamnd : Description

+#### Participants

+/verify : Links your Discord and Minecraft account

+/help : Shows all commands

+/creator : Sends my Discord (Cryptizism#2999)

+/current : Sends how long till a game starts or if there is a game going on

+#### Moderators

+tb!around [Team Name] : Assigns people who are in a team a round role

+tb!notify [time] [round] : Notifs people with a round role that they are going up in `x` amount of time

+tb!stats [Y/N] : Toggles stats output after game (For this all players must turn kill message to default)